 Mindful Moment: Designed to get students and teachers out of their minds and bring the energy and attention back into their bodies.
 Revisited through out the lesson.

 Story set up: A story is told, inspired by an Australian author or book, to set the scene for the main lesson.
-Basically, I create the bones of the story and the students add the detail.
+Basically, I create the bones of the story and the students direct where the story will go.
 Props are used to engage the students.

 Main lesson:During the main lesson, the story develops with the help of music, movement, (yoga postures, dance) props and the ideas of the students.